AnwarIbrahimi/S3-Portfolio/Portfolio.md

 You apply user acceptance testing and stakeholder feedback to validate the quality of the requirements.
 You evaluate the quality of the design
 (e.g., by testing or prototyping) taking into account the formulated quality properties like security and performance.

+For this learning outcome i will be making a C4 Model.
+This will be part of my architecture document.
+In addition i have a Analyse document with different user stories and requirements of my application.

 #### User stories
 Below is a example of a user story i made.